-The estimated drawdown and potential settlement risks associated with construction excavations are addressed for each site in the Hydrogeological Interpretive Report (GALC, 2021).
-A detailed discussion on ground movement and potential settlement impacts is provided in the initial concept design report on Ground Movement and Existing Infrastructure (AECOM | WSP, 2019), and is being further refined as part of detailed design by GALC.
+The estimated drawdown and potential settlement risks associated with construction excavations are addressed for each site in the Hydrogeological Interpretive Report (GLC, 2022).
+A detailed discussion on ground movement and potential settlement impacts is provided in the initial concept design report on Ground Movement and Existing Infrastructure (AECOM | WSP, 2019), and is being further refined as part of detailed design by GLC.

-A groundwater monitoring program will be implemented to provide ongoing assessment of drawdown impacts and potential settlement risks.
+A GWMoP will be implemented to provide ongoing assessment of drawdown impacts and potential settlement risks.